Tireo/determine-value/README.md

 The problem with those is that they don't work when you want falsy values (for example: 0, "", null, false) to be treated as proper values.

-That is why determineValue was created.
+That is why determine-value was created.

 It basically returns first defined argument that is passed to it or undefined if one cannot be found.